vivaria/edisonrul.ing/docs/source/cards/aussa-the-earth-charmer.md

-# AUSSA THE EARTH CHARMER
+# Aussa The Earth Charmer

 > FLIP: Take control of 1 EARTH monster on your opponent's side of the field, for as long as this card remains face-up on the field.